pro-to-tip/webrtc/README.md

 Upload files, ZIP archives, and even pull from GitHub without leaving MultiHack!

 ###Works Offline
-When your internet connection drops, MultiHack moves the code you are working on into your own private room.
+When your internet connection drops, MultiHack moves your code into your own private room.
 You can keep working on your own version without interruptions.

 ###Works On Mobile